Diego-Alreaver/Project_Internship/README.md

 # BarkGIF
+## 🐾 About BarkGIF

+BarkGIF is a fun and interactive RESTful API where you can search through different dog breeds!
+Use filters to find a breed that matches the characteristics you're looking for, then dive deeper by querying the breed to get its traits and a fun GIF showing that breed in action!
+Whether you're a dog lover or just curious, BarkGIF brings you closer to discovering the perfect pup with a bit of playful flair! 🐕🎉

+Enough of advertising, now the serious part:
-**BarkGIF** is a RESTful API designed to showcase backend development skills, implementing best practices while meeting project requirements.
+**BarkGIF** is a RESTful API designed to showcase my backend development skills, implementing best practices while meeting project requirements.
 This project combines external API integrations, authentication, caching, and deployment, with a basic frontend integration for testing purposes.

 ---